GenesysTS/workshop-Demo-Extension/content/en-US/040-HowToBuildDemo/60-PCNChatEngageEvent.md

 Note: This feature is only applicable if you are using PureCloudNow Org.

-By sending a special 'engage_now' event to PCN, an Action Map will trigger that will trigger a chat invite.
+By sending a special 'engage_now' event to PCN, an Action Map will trigger a chat invite.

 - Choose an element of the website
 - Right-click on this element